Catiline: Death

 Denarius minted by Lucius Scribonius Libo in 62 BC.
 The portrayal of Bonus Eventus on the obverse likely commemorates the destruction of the Catilinarian rebels.

 Denarius minted by Lucius Aemilius Paullus in 62 BC depicting the goddess Concordia; Berry 2020 argues that Paullus viewed Catiline's defeat as "a restoration of national harmony".

 In late November, Antonius' forces approached from the south.
 He decamped from Faesulae and moved near the mountains but remained close enough to the town to be in striking distance.
 When Antonius' forces arrived in the vicinity of the town, he avoided battle.
 Catiline's coconspirators in Rome had been caught out by Cicero with the aid of some Gallic envoys.
 After a fierce senate debate, they were executed without trial on 5 December.
-When news of their death arrived to Catiline's camp, much of his army melted away, leaving him with perhaps a bit more than three thousand men.
+When news of their death arrived to Catiline's camp, much of his army melted away, leaving him with perhaps a few more than three thousand men.
 Hoping to escape into Gaul, his escape from Italy was blocked when Quintus Caecilius Metellus Celer – proconsul in Cisalpine Gaul – garrisoned the Apennine passes near Bononia.

 Antonius kept his men relatively docile near Faesulae, but after he received reinforcements from then-quaestor Publius Sestius in the last days of December, he moved out.
 Catiline, for his part, seeing his escape blocked, turned south to face Antonius, perhaps believing that Antonius would not fight as hard.
 They met at Pistoria, modern day Pistoia.
 Descending from the heights, he offered battle to Antonius' army, possibly on 3 January 62 BC.